If you’re coming to the (franchise) table with a good deal of past successes, it’s only natural for you to think you’ll be a profitable franchisee.

 A couple of minutes into our call together, Fred mentioned the franchise he was “investigating.”
 He also shared why he thought it would be a good fit for him.
 In addition, he shared his background along with some basic financial information.
 So far so good.
 Then things went off the rails a bit.

-To be more specific, Fred proceeded to tell me how much money he planned on making with his first franchise unit.
+To be more specific, Fred proceeded to tell me how much money in franchise profits he planned on making with his first business unit.

 “I plan on making $400,000 a year.”